231 Main Street, Benham, Kentucky 40807.

 Please check rates and details directly with the companies in question if you need more recent info.

-The Kentucky Coal Mining Museum is a informative museum with exhibits on the history of mining and the life of the coal miner.
+The Kentucky Coal Mining Museum, lately shortened to Kentucky Coal Museum, is an informative museum with exhibits on the history of mining and the life of the coal miner.
 This includes artifacts, antiques, photographs, and machinery.
 It is a good starting point for any excursion into the mining history of Kentucky and the Coal Heritage Trail in Central Appalachia.
-The museum is located in the old commissary built by International Harvester in the 1920s.
-The mine has a so-called mock mine, which means a mine replica, so although there is no real mine it possible to make a short underground visit to a coal mine.
+The museum is located in the old commissary, built by International Harvester in 1923.
+It housed the coal company's "company store".
+The museum has a so-called "mock mine", which means a mine replica, so although there is no real mine it possible to make a short underground visit to a coal mine.
+It is operated by the Southeast Kentucky Community & Technical College.